willmendesneto/vscode-file-extra/README.md

 - `fileExtra.openFileAfterDuplication`: Automatically open newly duplicated files
 - `fileExtra.closeFileAfterRemove`: Automatically close file in editor after remove

+### Run tests

+1. Run `npm test` for run tests.
+In case you want to test using watch, please use `npm run tdd`

+### Publish

+this project is using `vsce` package to publish, which makes things straightforward.
+EX: `vsce publish <patch|minor|major>`

+> For more details, [please check vsce package on npmjs.com](https://www.npmjs.com/package/vsce) and read VSCode docs ["Publishing Extension"](https://code.visualstudio.com/api/working-with-extensions/publishing-extension)

 ## Changes

 See [CHANGELOG.md](./CHANGELOG.md) for more details.